Sakura and Snow

 He didn't know what had happened to Hokuto.

-It was true, as Subaru had said, that the souls of all the Sakurazukamori's victims were bound to the ancient tree.
-What Subaru perhaps didn't realize was that those souls lost their identity in the binding; even if Hokuto had been among them, Subaru would not have been able to find the person that he had known and loved.
+It was true, as Subaru had said, that the souls of the Sakurazukamori's victims were bound to the ancient tree.
+What Subaru perhaps didn't realize was that those souls lost their identity in the binding; even if Hokuto had been among them, Subaru would not have been able to find the person he had known and loved.

 Seishirou walked into the bathroom and shut the door.